turnkeylinux-apps/joomla25/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Joomla 2.5 configurations:
+- Joomla 3.x configurations:

    - Installed from upstream source code to /var/www/joomla

 - SSL support out of the box.
-- `PHPMyAdmin`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
+- `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).